TheArjunAgarwal/haskell2025/chapters-typ/ch10_complexity.typ

 sum_(x = 1)^(n) x^k = o (n^(k+1))
 $

-We can also use this notion to reprasent some mathematics results.
+We can also use this notion to represent some mathematics results.
 For example:
 #definition(sub : "Prime Number Theorem")[
-  Let $pi(n)$ reprasent the number of primes less then $n$.
+  Let $pi(n)$ represent the number of primes less then $n$.
 Then:
   $
   pi(n) tilde n/(ln(n))
   $